bach-sh/bach/README.md

 ### Write test cases

 Unlike the other testing frameworks, A standard test case of Bach is composed of two Bash functions.
 One is for running tests, the other is for asserting.
-Bach will run the two functions separately and then compare whether the same sequence of commands will be executed in either of both functions.
+Bach will run the two functions separately and then compare whether the same sequence of commands will be executed in both functions.
 The name of a testing function must start with `test-`, the name of the corresponding asserting function ends with `-assert`.

 For example: